Not My Job: Travel Guru Rick Steves Gets Quizzed On Steve Ricks

 PETER SAGAL, HOST:

-STEVES: You remember a long time ago there was roots, and everybody was tracking their roots and wanting to see tombstones with their names on it stuff like that?
+RICK STEVES: You know, I remember a long time ago there was "Roots," and everybody was tracking their roots and wanting to see tombstones with their names on it and stuff like that.

 STEVES: It had quite an impact on me.

 SAGAL: I can imagine.
 You made a career out of it.
-Now you are - you have these very large number of fans, people who follow your books and - were best-selling and your TV shows and your specials on PBS - and they're called Ricknics?
+Now, you are - you have these very large number of fans, people who follow your books and - where you're best-selling and your TV shows and your specials on PBS - and they're called Ricknics?

 STEVES: That's what I've heard, yes.

 STEVES: 'Cause my people have a lot of picnics.

 STEVES: And I don't know.
 I don't actually know where that came from, but I hear it a lot.
 And I guess there's a lot people that are looking for somebody to sort through all the superlatives and tell them if you got limited time, do this and not that.